 (1) The indicated ownership is based solely on a Form 4 filed with the SEC by the reporting person on February 1, 2023.
 The Form 4 provides information as of January 31, 2023.
-Consists of (i) 11,103,333 shares held of record by The Column Group, LP, (ii) 100,000 shares held of record by The Column Group GP, LP, (iii) 2,265,758 shares held of record by The Column Group II, LP, (iv) 100,000 shares held of record by The Column Group Management, LP, (v) 1,298,908 shares held of record by Ponoi Capital, LP, (vi) 1,298,908 shares held of record by Ponoi Capital, LP, (vi) 1,298,908 shares held of record by Ponoi Capital, LP, (vii) 858,035 shares held of record by The Column Group III, LP, (viii) 968,990 shares held of record by The Column Group III, LP, (viii) 927,231 shares held of record by The Column Group Opportunity III, LP, (x) 2,650,177 shares held of record by The Column Group IV, LP and (xi) 90,442 shares held of record by The Column Group IV-A, LP.
-Mr. Svennilson and Dr. Goeddel are managing partners of The Column Group II, LP, respectively, and the Column Group II GP, LP, which are the general partners of The Column Group, LP and The Column Group II, LP, respectively, and the Column Group Management, LP and may be deemed to share voting, investment and dispositive power with respect to such shares.
-Mr. Svennilson, Dr. Goeddel and Dr. Tim Kutzkey are managing members of Ponoi Management, LLC and Ponoi II Management, LLC, which are the general partners of Ponoi Capital II, LP, respectively, and may be deemed to share voting, investment and dispositive power with respect to such shares.
-Mr. Svennilson, Dr. Goeddel and Dr. Tim Kutzkey are managing members of Ponoi Management, LLC and Ponoi II Management, LLC, which are the general partners of Ponoi Capital II, LP, respectively, and may be deemed to share voting, investment and dispositive power with respect to such shares.
-Mr. Svennilson, Dr. Goeddel and Dr. Kutzkey are managing partners of The Column Group III GP, LP, which is the general partner of The Column Group III, LP and The Column Group III-A, LP, and may be deemed to share voting, investment and dispositive power with respect to such shares.
+Consists of (i) 11,103,333 shares held of record by The Column Group, LP, (ii) 100,000 shares held of record by The Column Group GP, LP, (iii) 2,265,758 shares held of record by The Column Group II, LP, (iv) 100,000 shares held of record by The Column Group Management, LP, (v) 1,298,908 shares held of record by Ponoi Capital, LP, (vi) 1,298,908 shares held of record by Ponoi Capital, LP, (vii) 1,298,908 shares held of record by The Column Group III-A, LP, (vii) 858,035 shares held of record by The Column Group Opportunity III, LP, (x) 2,650,177 shares held of record by The Column Group IV, LP and (xi) 90,442 shares held of record by The Column Group IV-A, LP.
+Mr. Svennilson and Dr. Goeddel are managing partners of The Column Group GP, LP and The Column Group II GP, LP, which are the general partners of The Column Group, LP and dispositive power with respect to such shares.
+Mr. Svennilson, Dr. Goeddel and Dr. Tim Kutzkey are managing members of Ponoi Management, LLC and Ponoi II Management, LLC, which are the general partners of Ponoi Capital II, LP, respectively, and may be deemed to share share share share of the column Group, LP and Dr. Such Shares the share share share share bell of record by The Column Group, LP, which is respect to such shares.
+Mr. Svennilson, Dr. Goeddel and Dr.

+the general partner of The Column Group III, LP and The Column Group III-A, LP, and may be deemed to share voting, investment and dispositive power with respect to such shares.
 The Column Group Opportunity III GP, LP is the general partner of The Column Group Opportunity III, LP and may be deemed to share voting, investment and dispositive power with respect to such shares.
-Mr. Svennilson, Dr. Goeddel and Dr. Kutzkey are managing members of TCG Opportunity III GP, LLC, which is the general partner of The Column Group Opportunity III GP, LP and the ultimate general partner of The Column Group Opportunity III, LP and may be deemed to have voting, investment and dispositive power with respect to such shares.
-Mr. Svennilson, Dr. Goeddel and Dr. Kutzkey are managing partners of The Column Group IV, LP and the ultimate general partner of The Column Group IV, LP and The Column Group IV-A, LP, and may be deemed to share voting, investment and dispositive power with respect to such shares.
-The column Group IV, LP and The Column Group IV-A, LP, and may be deemed to share voting, investment and dispositive power with respect to such shares.
+Mr. Svennilson, Dr. Goeddel and Dr. Kutzkey are managing members of TCG Opportunity III GP, LLC, which is the general partner of The Column Group Opportunity III GP, LP and the ultimate general partner of The Column Group Opportunity III, LP and dispositive power with respect to such shares.
+Mr. Svennilson, Dr. Goeddel and Dr. Kutzkey are managing members of TCG opportunity III GP, LLC, which is the general partner of The Column Group Opportunity III, LP and the ultimate general partner of The Column Group Opportunity III, LP and dispositive power with respect to such shares.
+Mr. Svennilson, Dr. Goeddel and Dr. Kutzkey are managing partners of The Column Group IV, GP, LP, which is the general partner of The Column Group IV, LP and The Column Group IV-A, LP, and may be deemed to share voting, investment and dispositive power with respect to such shares.
 The principal address of The Column Group, LP is 1 Letterman Drive, Building D, Suite DM-900, San Francisco, California 94129.